-Finally, the CDE has defined a Joint-Use Program under the School Facility Program.
-This program allows a school district to utilize funds from a joint-use partner to build projects such as libraries, child care facilities or gymnasiums.
-Over \$100 million has been made available for these projects, and although the state has generally not recognized school health centers as a valid use of this funding.
-Proposed legislation may change this, so planning groups should contact the state to determine if their project might be eligible for joint-use funding: http://www.cde.ca.gov/ls/fa/sf/jtuse.asp construction by issuing local general obligation bonds.
+Some school districts such Los Angeles Unified School District are using funds from local bond measures to finance their local "joint-use" projects, including school health center construction.
+Due to inadequate state facilities funding, many school districts secure funding for school facilities repair and construction by issuing local general obligation bonds.
 These bonds can be authorized with the approval of either 66.67 or 55 percent of the voters in the district.
 The bonds are repaid with local property tax revenue.
 School districts can also impose developer fees levied on new residential, commercial and industrial developments.
 Developer fees vary significantly by community, depending on the amount of local development.
 In fast-growing areas, the fees could make notable contributions to school health center construction.
 Finally, school districts may form special districts to sell bonds for school construction projects, known as "Mello-Roos" bonds.
 These bonds require two-thirds voter approval, and are paid off by property owners located within the special district.